The Three Doors: The Silver Door

 The second novel continues directly after the events of The Golden Door.
 The companions travel back to Weld where they leave Faene in the safety of the keep with the Warden's daughter, Annocki.
 They then continue their quest through the silver door which Rye believes Sholto would have chosen due to its mysterious aura.
 They are transported to 'the Saltings', a rocky environment inhabited by flesh-eating snails.
 They meet a man called Bones, who leads them to Cap, the leader of a group of survivors.
 They soon learn of a place called the Harbour operated by the mysterious 'Shadow Lord' which they believe to be where the Skimmers come from; they stowaway on a vehicle owned by a trader to shorten their journey to it.
 However, their plan goes awry when a group of rebels, also hiding in the vehicle, attack them and abandon Dirk, and Rye's bag of magical objects.
-The rebels take control of the vehicle and head towards a place called 'the Diggings', a mine that uses slave labor, in an attempt to rescue their friends and families that are forced to work there; they also force Rye to help them by threatening to kill Sonia.
+The rebels take control of the vehicle and head towards a place called 'the Diggings', a mine that uses slave labor, in an attempt to rescue their friends and families that are forced to work there; they also force Rye to help them by threatening to kill Sonya.
 Rye pretends to be a servant working for the Shadow Lord that was sent to collects the workers; however the plans goes wrong when a real servant of the Shadow Lord, Kyte, arrives.
 Rye, Sonia, and the rebels are captured and brought to the Harbour, which Rye soon discovers is the source of the Skimmers.
 At the Harbour they reunite with Sholto, who is secretly trying to destroy the Skimmers while pretending to work for the Shadow Lord.
 Dirk arrives after being deserted and gives Rye his bag of magical objects, with his powers restored, Rye opens a hole in the wall of the facility that leads to the sea, drowning the Skimmers.
 The companions and the rebels then make their escape through a vent in the roof and the prisoners of the mine return to their families.